play-co/mopub/README.md

 # Game Closure DevKit Plugin: MoPub

-This plugin allows you to collect analytics using the [MoPub](https://mopub.com/) toolkit.
+This plugin allows you to show interstitials using the [MoPub](https://mopub.com/) toolkit.
 Both iOS and Android targets are supported.

 ## Usage